m-language/m/docs/tutorial/definitions.rst

 While it is possible to introduce local variables with functions, something more powerful is needed to abstract in larger programs.
-Definitions provide a simple way of providing both local and global variables without worrying about includes or predeclarations.
+Definitions provide a simple way of providing both local and global variables without worrying about includes or pre-declarations.

 Definition Expressions
 ======================